-According to research, 39.3% of individuals had high LDL levels in Pakistan and the majority of them were between 50-59 years of age.
+According to research, 39.3% of individuals had high LDL levels in Pakistan, and most were between 50-59 years of age.

 Let’s know all about bad cholesterol and ways to reduce it.